boazbk/tcs/lec_03_computation.md

 > ### {.remark title="Is the NAND-CIRC programming language Turing Complete? (optional note)" #NANDturingcompleteness}
 You might have heard of a term called "Turing Complete" that is sometimes used to describe programming languages.
-(If you haven't, feel free to ignore the rest of this remark: we will encounter this term in [chapequivalentmodels](){.ref} where we will define it precisely.)
+(If you haven't, feel free to ignore the rest of this remark: we define this term precisely in [chapequivalentmodels](){.ref}.)
 If so, you might wonder if the NAND-CIRC programming language has this property.
 The answer is __no__, or perhaps more accurately, the term "Turing Completeness" is not really applicable for the NAND-CIRC programming language.
 The reason is that, by design, the NAND-CIRC programming language can only compute _finite_ functions $F:\{0,1\}^n \rightarrow \{0,1\}^m$ that take a fixed number of input bits and produce a fixed number of outputs bits.